-On this day in 1776, news reaches London that the Americans had drafted the Declaration of Independence.
+On August 10, 1776, news reaches London that the Americans had drafted the Declaration of Independence.

 Until the Declaration of Independence formally transformed the 13 British colonies into states, both Americans and the British saw the conflict centered in Massachusetts as a local uprising within the British empire.
 To King George III, it was a colonial rebellion, and to the Americans, it was a struggle for their rights as British citizens.
 However, when Parliament continued to oppose any reform and remained unwilling to negotiate with the American rebels and instead hired Hessians, German mercenaries, to help the British army crush the rebellion, the Continental Congress began to pass measures abolishing British authority in the colonies.